-As Executive Director, Dick manages the 88,000 square-foot museum, its budgets and personnel.
-He draws on a well-developed professional background, having served in private industry for over 40 years.
-In addition, Dick interfaces with the Board of Directors presenting them with financial information as well as status updates of ongoing projects, exhibitions, and acquisitions to our collections.
+As Executive Director, Bruce manages the 88,000 square-foot museum, its budgets and personnel.
+He draws on a well-developed professional background.
+In addition, Bruce interfaces with the Board of Directors presenting them with financial information as well as status updates of ongoing projects, exhibitions, and acquisitions to our collections.

 Collections & Exhibitions